ichrak-eddor/Securinets-hardware-minCTF-ISI/README.md

 ![image](https://user-images.githubusercontent.com/60358423/208291604-5822d862-7173-48bc-9cfe-1d31acbc6828.png)

-After simulating the circuit we find out that the led blinks with diffrent timing and with understunding the code we find out that it's a morse code msg
+After simulating the circuit we find out that the led blinks with different timing and with understanding the code we find out that it's a morse code msg

 ![image](https://user-images.githubusercontent.com/60358423/208291651-4bdac990-255a-407f-8adf-fd8941afee6b.png)